symfony/symfony-docs/messenger.rst

 ==================  =================================== =======
 table_name          Name of the table                   messenger_messages
 queue_name          Name of the queue (a column in the  default
-                    table, to use-use one table for
+                    table, to use one table for
                     multiple transports)
 redeliver_timeout   Timeout before retrying a messages  3600
                     that's in the queue but in the "handling" state (if a worker died
                     for some reason, this will occur,
                     eventually you should retry the
-                    message)
+                    message) - in seconds.
 auto_setup          Whether the table should be created
                     automatically during send / get.    true
 ==================  =================================== =======